kaliberjs/firebase-queue/README.md

 also a few places where errors would vanish without a trace.

 While slowly moving towards a better design and better and more complete set of tests I realized that I should start from scratch with testing.
-Before I could do that however I needed to remove the amount of moving parts and only keep the essentials.
-I have now added (I think) 100% coverage of all functionality in files that are a lot smaller than the original 2000+ lines.
+Before I could do that however I needed to reduce the amount of moving parts and only keep the essentials.
+I have now added (I think) 100% coverage of all functionality in files which are now a lot smaller than the original 2000+ lines.

 The production code itself should now be very readable and more easily understood.
 The line count has dropped dramatically and this is not only caused by removing functionality, but also by slowly